undergrad-partner-school

 Admissions

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 5,168 in 2023.
-Cornell University has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is one of the most difficult schools to get into.
-With a rich history of academic excellence, it offers an outstanding educational experience.
+According to the most recent data, this school uses standardized test scores for admission and it admitted 5,516 in 2025.
+Cornell University has an official test-optional admission policy but takes into consideration standardized test scores for the candidates who choose to submit them.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is one of the most difficult schools to get into.
+Having a long tradition of academic success and a dedication to encouraging intellectual curiosity, Cornell University provides an unmatched educational experience.

 Test Scores